5.7 “Learning to participate” through formal, non-formal and informal learning

 Lastly, students are represented in the universities’ boards.
 The student representatives are elected among fellow students.
 The boards are the highest authority of the universities.

-Denmark does not have a national top-level programme aimed at training school staff and pupils to enhance their skills to participate in decision-making structures.
+Denmark does not have a national top-level programme aimed at training school staff and students to enhance their skills to participate in decision-making structures.
 However, all upper secondary educational institutions are required to have a student council.

 Measures to encourage student participation in the local community and wider society in Denmark